brt-fysal-farook/UtilityScripts/distcc-cygwin/README.md

-## Distcc cygwin setup instructions
+## distcc cygwin setup instructions

 #### Install cygwin, cygwinports->distcc
 Follow instructions to install cygwin (for 32-bit) and the cygwin ports from here: http://cygwinports.org/